MicrosoftEdge/WebView2Feedback/specs/ExtendedAcceleratorKeyPressed.md

 ```

 # Remarks
-By default, `AreBrowserAcceleratorKeysEnabled` is `TRUE` and default value for `AllowBrowserAcceleratorHandling`
+By default, `CoreWebView2Settings.AreBrowserAcceleratorKeysEnabled` is `TRUE` and default value for
-is `TRUE`.
-When developers set `AreBrowserAcceleratorKeysEnabled` to `FALSE` this will also change the default
+`AllowBrowserAcceleratorHandling` is `TRUE`.
+When developers set
+`CoreWebView2Settings.AreBrowserAcceleratorKeysEnabled` to `FALSE` this will also change the default
 value for `AllowBrowserAcceleratorHandling` to `FALSE`.
-If developers want specific keys to be handled by the
+If developers want specific keys to be handled
-browser after changing the `AreBrowserAcceleratorKeysEnabled` settings to `FALSE`, they need to enable them by
+by the browser after changing the `CoreWebView2Settings.AreBrowserAcceleratorKeysEnabled` settings to
+`FALSE`, they need to enable them by setting `event_args->put_ AllowBrowserAcceleratorHandling(TRUE)`.
-setting `event_args->put_ AllowBrowserAcceleratorHandling(TRUE)`.
-This option will give the event arg higher
+This option will give the event arg higher priority over the settings when the browser decide whether
-priority over the settings when the browser decide whether to handle the keys.
+to handle the keys.

 # API Details
 ## C++